ohnotnow/reqqy/PROJECT_PLAN.md

 - ✅ Conversation creation on first visit, reload-safe with existing conversation lookup
 - ✅ Security: Automatic authorization check via `auth()->user()->conversations()->findOrFail()`
 - 📝 Ready for next steps: chat UI, message display, and Prism LLM integration

+### 2025-10-31 - Chat Interface Implementation
+- ✅ Updated Message model with fillable fields, relationships, and helper methods (`isFromUser()`, `isFromLlm()`)
+- ✅ Updated Conversation model with messages relationship, `signed_off_at` field, and `isSignedOff()` helper
+- ✅ Built full-height chat UI with header, scrollable message area, and fixed input form
+- ✅ Implemented message display using Flux callout components:
+  - User messages: blue callouts with user-circle icon, right-aligned, 2/3 width
+  - Reqqy messages: purple callouts with sparkles icon, left-aligned, 2/3 width
+- ✅ Added sendMessage() method with validation and fake LLM response ("Claude is the best")
+- ✅ Added signOff() method to mark conversation complete with timestamp
+- ✅ Fixed URL persistence: redirect after conversation creation to include `conversation_id` in query params
+- ✅ Eager loading messages on mount with `->with('messages')` for performance
+- ✅ Removed `.live` modifier from textarea to prevent unnecessary network requests
+- 🎨 UX: Clean chat interface with proper message persistence on refresh, sign-off button, and disabled state when signed off
+- 📝 Next: Replace fake LLM with real Prism integration

+### 2025-10-31 - Sign-Off Flow and Conversation Sharing
+- ✅ Added `signed_off_at` column to conversations migration
+- ✅ Implemented sign-off message flow:
+  - 1-second delay to simulate LLM response (for consistent UX)
+  - Friendly thank-you message from Reqqy
+  - Message stored in database for conversation history
+- ✅ Added shareable conversation link feature:
+  - Copyable Flux input with readonly + copyable attributes
+  - Displayed in separate callout after sign-off
+  - Uses link icon and purple color to match Reqqy branding
+  - Sets up foundation for future notifications/updates to the conversation
+- ✅ Added 1-second delay to all fake LLM responses for consistency
+- 🎨 UX: Professional sign-off experience with clear next steps and easy conversation bookmarking
+- 📝 Next: Implement PRD generation via queued jobs

+## Next Steps - PRD Generation

+### Approach
+When a user signs off on a conversation, we need to dispatch a queued job to generate a PRD document.
+The job should:

+1. **Determine request type**: Check if `conversation.application_id` is null
+   - If null → New Application request → Dispatch `GenerateNewApplicationPrdJob`
+   - If not null → Feature Request → Dispatch `GenerateFeatureRequestPrdJob`

+2. **Both jobs should**:
+   - Read all messages from the conversation
+   - Use Prism to generate a structured PRD (initially with fake/mock content)
+   - Create a new `Document` record linked to the conversation
+   - Store the PRD content in the document

+3. **Future enhancements** (Phase Two):
+   - `GenerateFeatureRequestPrdJob`: Spawn background agent to investigate codebase
+   - `GenerateNewApplicationPrdJob`: Spawn background agent to research existing solutions
+   - Email user when PRD is complete (add new Reqqy message to conversation with results)
+   - Email admins to notify them of new PRD ready for review

+### Implementation Tasks
+- [ ] Create `GenerateFeatureRequestPrdJob` queued job
+- [ ] Create `GenerateNewApplicationPrdJob` queued job
+- [ ] Update `signOff()` method to dispatch appropriate job based on conversation type
+- [ ] Create PRD template/format (can be simple markdown initially)
+- [ ] Update Document model with proper relationships and fields
+- [ ] Add basic PRD generation logic (can use fake content initially)
+- [ ] Test job execution and document creation